Millionaiyer/Js-Basics-week-1-/HowToRunTheCode.md

 4. Go to [Github](www.github.com) and create a profile

+5. Go to terminal ctrl + ` and type the following code

-5. Then do git clone [Github Repo](https://github.com/Millionaiyer/Js-Basics-week-1-.git)
+6. Then do git clone [Github Repo](https://github.com/Millionaiyer/Js-Basics-week-1-.git)

-6. Install extension live server from Vs Code.
+7. Install extension live server from Vs Code.

-7. Once the installation is done click **Go live** at the right bottom
+8. Once the installation is done click **Go live** at the right bottom

 ## Run using code Sandbox :